dnguyencodez/CSCE-642-Semester-Project/README.md

 ## Getting Started

 ### VISTA Simulator
 For this project we are using the VISTA simulator to train our vehicle agent in a virtual environment.
-VISTA is a data-based simulator that provides a flexible API to render environments.
+VISTA is a data-based simulator that provides a flexible API to render environments and train models.

 Learn more about VISTA here:
 https://vista.csail.mit.edu/